We love curiosity

 No. Nostos is designed to complement—not replace—individual therapy.
 Many of our participants also work with private therapists and find that Nostos enhances their recovery journey by adding structure, accountability, and peer support.

-We intentionally keep our groups small, usually between 6–10 participants, to promote meaningful connections and active participation.
+We intentionally keep our groups small, up to 8 participants, to promote meaningful connections and active participation.

 It depends on demand and your availability.
 Most participants are placed within a few weeks.
 However, for less common time slots, placement may take up to two months.